Brokerages Set Cisco Systems, Inc. (NASDAQ:CSCO) Price Target at $63.63

-Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) has earned a consensus recommendation of “Hold” from the twenty-five ratings firms that are presently covering the company, MarketBeat reports.
-Thirteen investment analysts have rated the stock with a hold recommendation and nine have given a buy recommendation to the company.
-The average 1-year price target among brokers that have issued ratings on the stock in the last year is $63.63.
+Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) has been assigned an average recommendation of “Hold” from the twenty-five research firms that are presently covering the company, Marketbeat.com reports.
+Thirteen research analysts have rated the stock with a hold recommendation and nine have issued a buy recommendation on the company.
+The average 12 month price objective among brokers that have issued ratings on the stock in the last year is $63.63.

-Cisco Systems (NASDAQ:CSCO – Get Rating) last released its quarterly earnings data on Wednesday, February 16th.
-The network equipment provider reported $0.77 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.73 by $0.04.
-Cisco Systems had a net margin of 22.94% and a return on equity of 30.95%.
-The firm had revenue of $12.72 billion during the quarter, compared to analysts’ expectations of $12.67 billion.
-During the same period last year, the business earned $0.71 earnings per share.
-Cisco Systems’s revenue was up 6.4% compared to the same quarter last year.
-On average, sell-side analysts predict that Cisco Systems will post 3.09 earnings per share for the current fiscal year.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 27th.
+Stockholders of record on Wednesday, April 6th will be paid a dividend of $0.38 per share.
+This is a boost from Cisco Systems’s previous quarterly dividend of $0.37.
+This represents a $1.52 annualized dividend and a dividend yield of 2.77%.
+The ex-dividend date is Tuesday, April 5th.
+Cisco Systems’s dividend payout ratio (DPR) is currently 52.86%.

-Cisco Systems declared that its Board of Directors has initiated a share repurchase program on Wednesday, February 16th that permits the company to repurchase $15.00 billion in shares.
-This repurchase authorization permits the network equipment provider to reacquire up to 6.4% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s leadership believes its shares are undervalued.
+Cisco Systems declared that its Board of Directors has authorized a stock repurchase program on Wednesday, February 16th that allows the company to buyback $15.00 billion in shares.
+This buyback authorization allows the network equipment provider to purchase up to 6.4% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s leadership believes its shares are undervalued.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 27th.
-Investors of record on Wednesday, April 6th will be paid a $0.38 dividend.
-The ex-dividend date of this dividend is Tuesday, April 5th.
-This represents a $1.52 dividend on an annualized basis and a yield of 2.73%.
-This is an increase from Cisco Systems’s previous quarterly dividend of $0.37.
-Cisco Systems’s payout ratio is currently 52.86%.
+In other news, SVP Prat Bhatt sold 3,623 shares of the stock in a transaction that occurred on Tuesday, February 22nd.
+The stock was sold at an average price of $56.40, for a total value of $204,337.20.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, COO Maria Martinez sold 992 shares of the stock in a transaction that occurred on Friday, March 11th.
+The shares were sold at an average price of $55.24, for a total value of $54,798.08.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 20,605 shares of company stock valued at $1,121,147 over the last ninety days.
+Company insiders own 0.02% of the company’s stock.

+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Ulland Investment Advisors LLC bought a new position in Cisco Systems in the 4th quarter valued at about $29,000.
+Econ Financial Services Corp acquired a new stake in Cisco Systems during the fourth quarter worth approximately $29,000.
+Evolution Wealth Advisors LLC lifted its position in Cisco Systems by 143.9% during the third quarter.
+Evolution Wealth Advisors LLC now owns 517 shares of the network equipment provider’s stock worth $28,000 after acquiring an additional 305 shares during the last quarter.
+Sandy Cove Advisors LLC acquired a new stake in Cisco Systems during the fourth quarter worth approximately $33,000.
+Finally, Evolution Advisers Inc. acquired a new stake in Cisco Systems during the fourth quarter worth approximately $33,000.
+71.94% of the stock is owned by institutional investors.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.